Solom0m/alx-system_engineering-devops/0x00-shell_basics/README.md

-The shebang that prints the absolute pathname of the current working directory
+The shebang and how to  Display the contents list of your current directory